iluwatar/java-design-patterns/component/README.md

 ---
-title: "Component Design Pattern in Java: ECS Architecture Example & Tutorial"
+title: "Component Pattern in Java: Simplifying Complex Systems with Reusable Components"
+shortTitle: Component
 description: "Learn about the Component Design Pattern in Java, including ECS architecture, modularity, and decoupling.
 Explore examples, class diagrams, and real-world applications in game development for flexible and maintainable code."
 categories: Structural
 language: en